Saudi, UAE introduce VAT in first for Gulf

 Duty on diesel and kerosene remained unchanged.

-"They are even taking taxes on car parking.
-I am afraid they will next tax the air," wrote Ahmed bin Fatima.

-Saudi Arabia, whose economy contracted by 0.5 percent last year for the first time since 2009, has introduced a raft of measures to raise revenue and cut spending as it bids to balance its books.
+Saudi Arabia has introduced a raft of measures to raise revenue and cut spending as it bids to balance its books.

-Last month, it cut the government subsidy on electricity supply for the second time in two years, leading to a sharp rise in bills.
+Last month, it slashed the government subsidy on electricity supply, leading to a sharp rise in bills.

 Riyadh posted budget deficits totalling $260 billion over the past four fiscal years and does not expect to balance its books before 2023.